kitconcept/kitconcept-website/README.md

 This monorepo consists of three distinct sections: `backend`, `frontend`, and `devops`.

-- **backend**: Houses the API and Plone installation, utilizing pip instead of buildout, and includes a policy package named kitconcept.site.
+- **backend**: Houses the API and Plone installation, utilizing pip instead of buildout, and includes a policy package named kitconcept.website.
 - **frontend**: Contains the React (Volto) package.
 - **devops**: Encompasses Docker Stack, Ansible playbooks, and Cache settings.